 Being able to get a full night’s sleep as an adult is hard.
 In college, we could party until 5am and still roll out of bed for our 8am the next morning.
 And when we had a big exam, we could stay up all night studying just to get the ‘A’.
-All we needed was a pot of coffee or energy drink to keep us going (Check out my article on being successful in college if you’d like).
+All we needed was a pot of coffee or energy drink to keep us going.
+Now, we need some SERIOUS sleeping tricks to not feel like a zombie the next morning.

 My post contains affiliate links.
 Clicking on one may result in a little extra for me at no cost to you!